DumbRhythmGamer/weirdgameimade/README.md

 # rick.roll
+these are scripts to rick roll anyone on basically any modern computer OS.

-A rick roll for Luinx mac, and windows in one script dudes I made this when I was 12 so excuse my gramar
+dudes I made this when I was 12 so excuse my gramar